truenas/middleware/docs/userguide/truenas_services.rst

     * "Mode": review that the permissions are appropriate for the share

-    .. note:: for FTP, the type of client does not matter when it comes to the type of ACL.
+    .. note:: For FTP, the type of client does not matter when it comes to the type of ACL.
 This means that you always use Unix ACLs, even if Windows clients will be accessing TrueNAS® via FTP.

 #.
 Configure anonymous FTP in :menuselection:`Services --> FTP` by setting the following attributes: